jesuscc1993/blog-posts/RxJS/readme.md

 [_"Operators are the essential pieces that allow complex asynchronous code to be easily composed in a declarative manner"_](http://reactivex.io/rxjs/manual/overview.html#operators).

-RxJS presents [a lot of operators](http://reactivex.io/rxjs/manual/overview.html#categories-of-operators) that facilitate coding, including but not limitted to most functions available to arrays. e.g.:
+RxJS presents [a lot of operators](http://reactivex.io/rxjs/manual/overview.html#categories-of-operators) that facilitate coding, including but not limited to most functions available to arrays. e.g.:

 ```javascript
 // observable